Reduce Climate Change

 9.Use an electric or push mower instead of a gasoline-powered mower to cut your lawn.

-8.Replace your current home appliances (refrigerator, washing machine, dish washer) with high-efficiency models.
+8.Replace your current home appliances (refrigerator, washing machine, dishwasher) as needed with high-efficiency models.

-7.Buy food and other products with reusable or recyclable packaging instead of those in non-recyclable packaging.
+7.Buy food and other products with reusable, recyclable and/or minimal packaging instead of those in non-recyclable packaging.

-Note: please recycle your used incandescent, CFL, or LED bulbs.
+Note: Please recycle your used incandescent, CFL, or LED bulbs.
 These items should NOT be discarded in your curbside waste or recycling bins.
-Instead take these used items to local recycling centers.
-It's especially important to recycle CFL bulbs to prevent the release of mercury into the environment, since these bulbs contain mercury.
+Instead, take these used items to local recycling centers.
+Since CFL bulbs contain mercury, it is especially important to recycle CFL bulbs to prevent the release of mercury into the environment.

-4.Recycle your home's waste newsprint, cardboard, glass and metal.
+4.Recycle your home's paper, cardboard, glass, metal, and other easily-recyclable materials.

-3.Leave your car at home (walk, bike or take mass transit instead).
+3.Leave your car at home when possible (walk, bike, or use mass transit instead).

-And the number one thing you can do to reduce Climate Change is...
+The number one thing you can do to help reduce the effects of climate change is...

-1.Purchase a fuel-efficient car (rated at 32 mpg or more) to replace your most frequently used automobile.
+1.Purchase a fuel-efficient car (rated at 32 mpg or more) or a hybrid/electric vehicle when it is time to replace your most frequently-used car.

 Climate Change: What it is and what you can do

-According to the U.S. Environmental Protection Agency, the term climate change is often used interchangeably with the term global warming, but according to the National Academy of Sciences, "the phrase 'climate change' is growing in preferred use to 'global warming' because it helps convey that there are other changes in addition to rising temperatures."
+According to the U.S. Environmental Protection Agency, the term climate change is sometimes used interchangeably with the term global warming.
+However, according to the National Academy of Sciences, "the phrase 'climate change' has grown in preferred use to 'global warming' because it helps convey that there are other changes in addition to rising temperatures."

-Climate change refers to any significant change in measures of climate (such as temperature, precipitation, or wind) lasting for an extended period (decades or longer).
+Climate change refers to any significant change in measures of climate (such as temperature, precipitation, or wind) lasting for an extended period of time (decades or longer).

 • natural factors, such as changes in the sun's intensity or slow changes in the Earth's orbit around the sun

-• natural processes within the climate system (e.g. changes in ocean circulation)
+• natural processes within the climate system (i.e. changes in the circulation patterns of ocean water)

-• human activities that change the atmosphere's composition (e.g. through burning fossil fuels) and the land surface (e.g. deforestation, reforestation, urbanization, desertification, etc.)
+• human activities that change the atmosphere's composition (i.e. through burning of fossil fuels) and the land surface (i.e. deforestation, reforestation, urbanization, desertification, etc.)

-According to NOAA and NASA data, the Earth's average surface temperature has increased by about 1.2 to 1.4ºF since 1900.
-The warmest global average temperatures on record have all occurred within the past 15 years, with the warmest two years being 1998 and 2005.
-Most of the warming in recent decades is likely the result of human activities.
-Other aspects of the climate are also changing such as rainfall patterns, snow and ice cover, and sea level.
+Most of the warming in recent decades is the result of human activities.
+Other aspects of the climate are also changing, such as rainfall patterns, wildfires, snow as well as ice cover, and sea level.
 Ride a Bicycle instead of using a car

 Because of its low elevations and extensive coastline, Florida is particularly vulnerable to rising sea levels.